Adler-real/Better_ContentWarning/README.md

 - More Items 🛍️!

+- You can now find Speed Potion, Health Potion, Oxygen Potion and Jump Boost Potion.

 - Buy a Boombox with Music and Meme Sounds 🔊️!

 - You have now a Crossair!